reactjs/react.dev/content/docs/state-and-lifecycle.md

 );
 ```

-To implement this, we need to add "state" to the `Clock` component.
+To implement a self-updating `Clock`, we need to add "state" to the `Clock` component.

 State is similar to props, but it is private and fully controlled by the component.